fractastical/distributed-governance/whitepaper.md

      *  Can the number of board members automatically scale to the appropriate number?
 Is this linear with respect to time or with respect to some other quantity (i.e. amount of funds and/or users)

      *  What's the length of time for positions?
+Can this also be programmable?

      *   How can you verify users (i.e. not allow fake accounts)?